Posted in Blogging Marin on Monday, February 3, 2020 by MCVB Staff

 If you’re seeking a private, bed-and-breakfast experience, book a few nights at AppleGarden Cottage.
 Located just outside the historic town of Tomales, the cottage has all the modern conveniences we’re used to and is fairly spacious, with a private kitchen included.
 Best of all, the cottage rests on a farm known for its best-selling ciders.
 Guests are even greeted with a bottle and a cheese plate.

-Another charming bed-and-breakfast is Panama Hotel in San Rafael.
+Another charming bed-and-breakfast is the Panama Hotel in San Rafael.
 The historic inn is midway between San Francisco and California wine country, giving it quite the ideal location.
 Along with cozy accommodations designed in European style with shared baths, its restaurant features an elegant, historic dining room and an outdoor patio reminiscent of the tropics.
 Panama Hotel even has special rooms designed specifically for pet owners.

 Feasts for Two